 “The key to forming good habits is to make them part of your ‘rituals.’
 I have a morning ritual, afternoon ritual, and Sunday ritual.
 It’s one way to bundle good habits into regular time that you set aside to prepare yourself for the life you want.
-Rituals help you form habits.” – Lewish Homes
+Rituals help you form habits.” – Lewis Howes

-Since you love cozy living, I created a Facebook group called Creating a Cozy Life with over 5,000 like-minded souls.
+Since you love hygge, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 64,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

 Here are the Cozy Hygge Bedtime Rituals to Try Tonight:

 Hygge Bedtime Ritual #1 – Pick a bedtime